lucidlayer/traceform/memory_docs/decisions.md

   - **Status**: Active
   - **Source**: User Decision

+- [2025-04-13] #DX_003 "Handle Bridge Server Port Conflict (9901)" [Confidence: HIGH]
+  - **Context**: The integrated bridge server needs to reliably start on port 9901.
+Conflicts can occur if another process uses this port.
+Automatic termination of conflicting processes is deemed too risky.
+  - **Decision**: Implement a check within the VSCode extension (`bridgeServer.ts`) to detect if port 9901 is in use before starting the server.
+If occupied, show an error notification to the user instead of attempting to kill the process.
+Update server status accordingly.
+  - **Components**: #VSC_EXT, `code-to-ui-mapper/vscode-extension/src/bridgeServer.ts`
+  - **Status**: Active
+  - **Source**: User discussion on 2025-04-13

 ## Historical Decisions
 <!-- List historical decisions here as the project evolves -->